Finding a Faculty Mentor

 • Key points on how to construct a professional email:

-• Clear Subject line: Seeking Research Opportunity, Prospective Honors Undergraduate Researcher, and/or interested in examining X subject.
+• Clear Subject line: Seeking Research Opportunity, Prospective Honors Undergraduate Researcher, and/or interested in examining any given subject.

 • Tell the contactee how you found them: Perhaps you met them at a student organization or found their profile on a faculty website.